Data Forest quickstart

 3. From the app details area, click the link under Quick links.

-• If the connection is made successfully, it indicates the tunneling has been completed and you can manage the HDFS files through the HUE app.
+• If the access is made successfully, it indicates the tunneling has been completed and you can manage the HDFS files through the HUE app.

 Note

-For more information about quick links, see Access quick links.
+For more information on quick links, see Access quick links.

-The following describes how to set up integration with the Apache Zeppelin and Apache HiveServer apps.
+To set up integration with the Apache Zeppelin and Apache HiveServer apps, follow these steps:

 2. Click the Zeppelin app created, and access zeppelin URL from Quick links.